Skip to main content

 The Login.gov service offers the public secure and private online access to participating government programs.
 With one Login.gov account, you can sign into services offered by multiple government agencies.
 Our goal is to make managing federal benefits, services, and applications easier and more secure.

 The Login.gov service protects your account by implementing strong security measures and protects your privacy by collecting the minimally necessary information from you and, in turn, revealing to partners only the information necessary for those partners to execute their service.
-And Login.gov never shares validated personal information with a federal partner unless:
+And Login.gov never shares validated personal information with a partner unless:

 1. You provided explicit consent (which you can revoke that at any time);